MLeidel/Pta/README.md

 ## enhancing textarea with Javascript
 ### A JS Library

-Programming Textarea is about how to make a textarea into a hack-able code editor.
-HTML editors generally do not include features that simplify coding, with the keyboard.
+Programming Textarea makes a textarea into a simple code editor.
+HTML editors generally do not include features that simplify coding.
 As is, the HTML textarea has minimal capabilities.
-This project builds many useful code writing enhancements into standard HTML textarea, using only pure Javascript. currently < 7K.
+This project builds a hand-full of useful code writing enhancements into standard HTML textarea, using only pure Javascript. currently < 7K.

 __Functionality of	straight HTML textarea:__
 * multiple lines of text